 You may contrast your tie to your shirt perfectly, but the shine of your shoes or lack thereof might be the only thing your recruiters notice.
 Dressing up for an interview is not rocket science.
 So why then do so many of us get it wrong?

 Truth is the very first impression you make when you walk into an interview is with your appearance.
 Recruiters who have been screening candidates all day long form a certain opinion of you the minute they see you walk in and then spend the rest of the interview confirming their impressions or changing them entirely.

 Keep these tips handy to make the right impression from the word, “Enter”!

 1. Make sure your hair is neat and tidy.
 Don’t overdo the hair gel.
 You don’t want your interviewers distracted by the light reflecting off your locks.

 3. A long sleeve shirt is just the thing to make an impression.
-Go with a solid, sober colour – white, gray, or blue – with a nice tie to match.
+Go with a solid, sober colour – white, grey, or blue – with a nice tie to match.
 Remember, if your shirt has stripes or checks, make sure your tie is solid, and vice versa.

-4. Wear a pair of trousers that fit well – as in neither too loose, or too tight.
+4. Wear a pair of trousers that fit well – as in neither too loose or too tight.

 5. Wear black socks with professional shoes that have been polished to the tee.